Orcs Must Die!: Sequels

 Orcs Must Die!
-2 was announced by Robot Entertainment on April 2, 2012 and released on July 30, 2012.
+2 was released on July 30, 2012.
 The sequel includes two-player co-op with the introduction of the Sorceress in a playable role.
 Orcs Must Die!
-Unchained, the third game in the series, initially released as a beta version in 2014, was released on April 18, 2017 for the Windows platform, while the PlayStation 4 version was released on July 18, 2017.
+Unchained, the third game in the series, was released on April 18, 2017 for the Windows platform, while the PlayStation 4 version was released on July 18.
 It was released under a free-to-play model.

 Orcs Must Die!
-3 was announced during a Stadia connect on August 19, 2019.
-It released on Stadia with single-player and two-player co-op on July 14, 2020 as a timed exclusive.
-Robot Entertainment has not yet announced when it will launch on other platforms.
-Unlike previous games, which generally had a dungeon and Tower Defense design with limited pathways for enemies to attack from, Orcs Must Die!
-3 features larger, open battlefields in a feature called "War Scenarios."
+3 was initially released on Stadia on July 14, 2020, and later for Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S. Unlike previous games, which generally had a dungeon and tower defense design with limited pathways for enemies to attack from, Orcs Must Die!
+3 features larger, open battlefields in a feature called "War Scenarios".

+Orcs Must Die!
+Deathtrap, which features 4-player cooperative multiplayer and elements commonly found in roguelite games, was released in January 2025, for Windows and Xbox Series X/S.